 When a guest has made a prior booking, you must honour the booking unless there are legal grounds for not doing so.
 Such legal grounds may include accepting the booking on the basis of false statements made by the guest.
 For example, if you state that pets are not allowed at your establishment and the guest arrives with a pet, or if they book a room for two adults and they arrive with children who they want to sleep on the sofa.
 In these situations, you can turn the guests away and you may also be able to claim damages from them if you are unable to re-let the room.

-You may only refuse to let a room to a walk-in customer with no booking if that guest appears unable or unwilling to pay, or is not in a fit state to be received.
+Under the Hotel Proprietor's Act 1956, a hotel can only refuse to let a room to a walk-in customer with no booking if that guest appears unable or unwilling to pay, or is not in a fit state to be received.
 This would be the case, for example, if the guest was drunk or if you had reasonable grounds for believing that the guest would be a nuisance to other guests.

 However, you have complete discretion to decide which room to allocate to a guest, provided that the guest has not booked a specific room.